asczech/2018-08-14-long_reads/_episodes/02-setup.md

 6. Mummer 4
 7. Samtools & BCF tools
 8. Tablet
+9. Integrative Genomics Viewer (optional)

 The workshop code folder contains a shell-script [installing_workshop_vm.sh]({{site.workshop_site}}code/installing_workshop_vm.sh) which installs all required packages.

-The data can be downloaded from [Dropbox](https://www.dropbox.com/s/03uj6ppq0tm687v/prepared.tar.gz?dl=0).
+The data are available from [Dropbox](https://www.dropbox.com/s/03uj6ppq0tm687v/prepared.tar.gz?dl=0).

 ## Origin of the data

-For this workshop we have selected read data sets and a particular region of **Arabidopsis thaliana (Thale cress)**.
+For this workshop we have selected read data sets and a particular region of a cultivar of **Arabidopsis thaliana (Thale cress)**.

 ## Rounding up